muriel1010/DataCAMP_Projects-Exercises/README.md

 ## 🛠️ Tools Used

-- SQL (data wrangling and cleaning)
+- SQL -PostgreSQL(data wrangling and cleaning)
-- Jupyter Notebooks
-- pandas (for DataFrame manipulation)
-- PostgreSQL (assumed for query compatibility)

 ---